Payments & refunds

 Refund requests for eConcordia Course Material fees are received automatically once a student drops a course on the MyConcordia portal.

-Refunds are processed between 10 to 15 business days starting with the DNE date.
+Refunds are processed between 10 to 15 business days after the course has been dropped.
 Students who paid for the course online are automatically refunded to the credit card or debit card that was used for the payment.